Szustarol/OpenBoard/README.md

 # OpenBoard
 A free and open source solution for digital chess board scanning.

+### How does OpenBoard work?
+OpenBoard at it's core is a three-stage machine learning model.
+The first model detects the chessboard's position on the photo (or screenshot), by creating a segmentation mask.
+The second stage consists of fitting a quadrilateral to the segmentation, after some preprocessing (keeping only the largest component etc.), and finding a perspective transform that maps the board to a 512x512 square.
+After the mapping is performed, the third stage, and the second model kicks in, which classifies each 64x64 tile of the aforementioned square, outputting either a figure ID or an empty square's ID.
+All of the classified tiles are then collected and a FEN notation is generated for the supplied photo.

 # The models
 The pretrained models trained on the ![OpenBoard Dataset](https://github.com/Szustarol/OpenBoard-Dataset), are part of the software and are updated and delivered along with the source.